lua-carbon/graphene/readme.md

 return one
 ```

-And then an object using the library can have code like this:
+And then code using the library can look like this:

 ```lua
 local library = require("library")